a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-6.md

     <i class="fa fa-pencil" aria-hidden="true"></i>
   </div>
   <div class="note-message">
     <p>While Fielding defined HATEOAS and stipulated that it is a requirement for a REST API, he did not specify the format for doing so.
 Depending on the project, navigational links could be provided in either the response header or body (obviously I have provided both for this demonstration).
-The format of the <code>Link</code> header field is defined in <a href="https://tools.ietf.org/html/rfc8288" target="_blank">RFC 8288</a>, which is a Proposed Standard that is widely employed througout the internet (i.e., it's pretty safe to use it in your application, too).</p>
+The format of the <code>Link</code> header field is defined in <a href="https://tools.ietf.org/html/rfc8288" target="_blank">RFC 8288</a>, which is a Proposed Standard that is widely employed throughout the internet (i.e., it's pretty safe to use it in your application, too).</p>
   </div>
 </div>